kwilteam/kwil-js/README.md

 import { ethers } from 'ethers';
 import { WebKwil } from 'kwil';

-const provider = new ethers.providers.BrowserProvider(window.ethereum)
+// to be used for funding and signing transactions const provider = new ethers.providers.BrowserProvider(window.ethereum)

 const kwil = new WebKwil({